kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

   languages.
 So that's a trade-off.
 However, it *may* speed things up for me on some levels, just in terms of focused learning and getting a full-time gig.
 - I've been steadily recruited, but the process is going to be longer for me, because I have a lot to learn.
-I don't think I'm quite *job-ready*.
+Particularly, I have a breadth of knowledge in things that a lot of my peers *don't* have, but they have depth in one thing (typically JS/ Node.js/ React), so that makes them more hireable.
+  I don't think I'm quite *job-ready*, but I would probably (eventually) be a *solid* programmer and in some ways, a bit of a unicorn, based on my interests and breadth of languages that I've interacted with / learned from (which could be the appeal for recruiters that I've been getting).
+- It *is* true; I haven't seen many of my peers with my interests, so I guess I'm a bit of an odd-ball.

+## Reality (gotta eat)
 - But if I have to, I definitely want to do one that sticks with Python, because at least I can have the benefit of playing around with Data Analysis on my own, and between .Net, Node.js/ JS and Python and Ruby, Python is my first choice.